adallen93/mb-gwas-toolkit/README.md

 ```
 The QQ plot is a graphical representation of the deviation of the observed P values from the null hypothesis.
 The observed P values for each SNP are sorted from largest to smallest and plotted against expected values from a theoretical chi-squared distribution.

-A **demonstration** of all of these functions are provided by running the code in: demo/demo_gwas_toolkit.py
+A **demonstration** of all of these functions are provided by running the sample code in: src/demo_GWAS_Outcome.py

 ## For Contributors: